 When it comes to the look and feel of homes and cottages, the materials used to make exterior walls matter more than you might realize.
 Wood siding creates a certain look and feel.
 Cedar shingles are wood too, but lend a completely different character than horizontal boards.
 Vinyl or aluminium siding creates yet another impression.
 Bricks are different again, but brick is unique in at least one way.
 Brick can be both simple and plain, fancy and thrilling.
 It all depends on how it’s used.
 I’ve spent the last ten years studying the details behind brickwork that I find exciting, and I’ve worked these details into a plan for an upcoming brick project I have.
-Perhaps what I’ve discovered will help you bring a beautiful brick project to your own life sometimes, too.
+Perhaps the five lessons I’ve discovered will help you bring a beautiful brick project to your own life at sometime, too.

 The most impressive brick buildings I see are almost always at least 75 years old.
 Where modern brickwork tends to be quite plain, older brickwork is more likely to use the three elements of colour, texture and pattern in ways that add a lot of enduring beauty.
 I created the brick plan you see here to use these three elements in a rural garage/studio project of my own.
 The idea is to conjure the old-time look and feel of brick buildings that used to be common, yet almost never get built today.
 This traditional styling might not be for everyone (no style is), but it offers lessons on how new brickwork can move beyond the ordinary.